 Design Without Boundaries

-Written by Dror Benshetrit; foreword by Aric Chen; essay by Lidewij Edelkoort
+Dror Benshetrit; foreword by Aric Chen; essay by Lidewij Edelkoort

 Dror Benshetrit’s massively successful design for brands like Tumi, Rosenthal, and Cappellini and his next phase of visionary large-scale projects are now assembled in this debut monograph.

 Since 2002, Dror Benshetrit has developed an interdisciplinary practice specializing in truly innovative design projects.
 His multifaceted approach to design at wildly varying scales and concepts encompass product design, interior design, graphic design, and architecture.

 In this survey of Dror Benshetrit’s first fifteen years of practice, readers are introduced to an ingenious design practice that started with household objects and furniture, to a collaborator with top brands such as Tumi, Rosenthal, Cappellini, and Bentley, and has since evolved into a visionary architecture office.